lsst-tstn/tstn-019/argocd.rst

 The Docker image configuration is handled on a site basis to allow independent evolution.
 This also applies to the ``LSST_DDS_DOMAIN`` environment variable since those are definitely site specific.
-An example site configuration from the ``mtcamhexapod`` for the NCSA test stand.
+Below is an example site configuration from the ``mtcamhexapod`` for the NCSA test stand.

 ::